-An Interview with Galen Novello, Lead Data Scientist @ ClearAccessIP
+An Interview with the Data Science team @ ClearAccessIP

 Big things are happening at ClearAccessIP, not the least of which is a major update to our machine learning (“ML”) algorithms.
 The team is on the cutting edge of ML and is in the process of utilizing hyperbolic embedding, a recently conceptualized spatial network in AI, in answering problems around patent analysis and valuation.
-Despite its introduction and development over only the past yearFOOTNOTE: Footnote, numerous academic articles and beginnings of its integration in companies such as Facebook are a sign that it stands as an important innovation on traditional models for machine learning.
+Despite its introduction and development over only the past year.

-The following contains excerpts from an interview with Galen Novello, lead data scientist at ClearAccessIP:
+The following contains excerpts from an interview with our data science team:

 Tell us about Hyperbolic Embedding as it relates to ClearAccessIP.